tapanjo92/stratagpt-project/scripts/README.md

 ## Notes

 - For production use, always specify tenant_id when querying
-- Currently using tenant_id='ALL' as a workaround for Kendra metadata filtering issue
+- ~~Currently using tenant_id='ALL' as a workaround for Kendra metadata filtering issue~~ **FIXED: Use custom ingestion**
 - Evaluation results are saved with timestamps for tracking improvements
+- Custom Kendra ingestion (ingest-to-kendra.py) ensures proper tenant isolation
+- The ingestion pipeline (Textract/chunking/embeddings) runs automatically via EventBridge